 Soak the chickpeas in 1 quart cool water in a large container (they will more than double in size) overnight in the refrigerator.
 Drain.
 Bring the chickpeas, baking soda, and 1 fresh quart of water to a boil in a large lidded pan over high heat.
-Reduce the heat and simmer gently with the lid slightly ajar, stirring occasionally, until the beans are tender.
-This usually takes about 1 hour.
+Reduce the heat and simmer with the lid ajar, stirring occasionally, until the beans are tender.
+It should take about 1 hour.

 Meanwhile, heat the oven to 400℉.
-Toss the carrots on a sheet pan with 1 tablespoon olive oil and ½ teaspoon of salt.
+Toss the carrots on a sheet pan with 1 tablespoon oil and ½ teaspoon salt.
 Roast for 25-30 minutes, turning once, until very tender and just a tad browned.
-Set aside to cool.
+Let cool.

 Drain the chickpeas, reserving ½ cup of the cooking liquid, and cool.
-Set aside 2 tablespoons of chickpeas for garnish.
+Set aside a few chickpeas for garnish.

 Cover and let the flavors mingle for at least 30 minutes.
 Taste and adjust again.
-Serve, drizzled with olive oil, and sprinkled with the reserved chickpeas and parsley.
+Drizzle with olive oil and sprinkle with the reserved chickpeas and parsley before serving.

-Store covered for up to 5 days in the refrigerator.
+Store for up to 5 days in the refrigerator.